Netflix/metaflow/R/inst/tutorials/07-autopilot/README.md

 for SFN trigger.
 You can then directly run `source("stats.R`)` in RStudio.

 ##### Inspect the results:
 Open the R Markdown file```07-autopilot/stats.Rmd``` in your RStudio and re-run the cells.
-You can acccess the artifacts stored in AWS S3 from your local RStudio session.
+You can access the artifacts stored in AWS S3 from your local RStudio session.